SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

     // secondNumber : Int = 42

-The type annotation (``:`` *type*) is optional in a constant declaration when the type of the *constant name* may be inferred, as described in :ref:`Types_TypeInference`.
+The type annotation (``:`` *type*) is optional in a constant declaration when the type of the *constant name* can be inferred, as described in :ref:`Types_TypeInference`.

 To declare a class constant named property,